Admission Procedure for non-EU/non-EEA citizens

 When paying your tuition you need to know the bank details for UCN.
 Learn how to pay tuition.

-If the student does not obtain a student visa/study residence permit, the tuition fee will be refunded in full.
+If the student does not obtain a study residence permit (student visa), the tuition fee will be refunded in full.

-If the student informs UCN in writing that he/she wants to cancel his/her admission before 1 September, the tuition fee will be refunded, however, an administrative fee of 300 EUR applies, meaning that 300 EUR will be deducted from the tuition fee.
+If the student informs UCN in writing that he/she wants to cancel his/her admission before 1 September (September intake) and 1 February (February intake), the tuition fee will be refunded, however, an administrative fee of 300 EUR applies, meaning that 300 EUR will be deducted from the tuition fee upon refund.

-If the student wishes to withdraw from his/her studies up to one month after study start, only 80% of the tuition fee will be refunded.
+If the student wishes to withdraw from the programme or if UCN terminates the student’s studies in the period from the beginning of the 1st semester and 30 days onwards, only 80% of the tuition fee will be refunded.

-If the student wishes to terminate his/her studies later than one month after study start, the student will not be eligible for a refund.
+If the student wishes to withdraw from the programme or if UCN terminates the student’s studies later than 30 days after the 1st semester start, the student will not be eligible for a refund.